National Suicide Prevention Lifeline: 988

 Information about mental health: Basics, What To Look For, Talking About Mental Health, How To Get Help, etc.

 Provides information and facts on a range of mental health issues including depression and suicide.
-Distributes the SOS Signs of Suicide® Prevention Program to schools and organizations nation-wide.
+Distributes the Signs of Suicide (SOS) program to schools and organizations nation-wide.

 Changing the face of depression and Bipolar Disorder, their mission is to promote awareness and compassionate understanding of depression and bipolar disorder as real diseases.